-7.4 State Manager
+7.2 State Manager

-The state manager is a singleton class which sets the given state of the robot based on the input provided from the user application.
-Abstract states like "Autonomous Mapping Mode" selected in the user app are not actually representative of a single state in the manager, but rather two states operating simultaneously.
-This approach will help us eliminate redundancy and keep code more modular for ease of modification.
+The state manager is a singleton class which sets the given state of the robot based on input from the user to the terminal.
+Abstract states like "Autonomous Mapping Mode" selected in the state manager are not actually representative of a single state in the manager, but rather two states operating simultaneously.
+This approach helps us eliminate redundancy and keep code more modular for ease of modification.
 The State Manager class is simple in terms of methods and variables.
 The SetState() method takes in a boolean array which flags states that are to be set active and inactive.
 The current state can be retrieved with GetState() which retrieves the global variable flags[], containing whatever states were last set.
-The global variable mapComplete is set when the mapping state has completed and is used by the user application to decide which options are available to the user.
-The state manager needs no knowledge of sensors or any other input as these will be inputs to the classes of the subsystems.
+The global variable mapComplete is set when the mapping state has completed and is used by the state manager to decide which options are available to the user.
+The state manager needs no knowledge of sensors or any other input besides user input, as these are inputs to the classes of the subsystems.
 It needs no output except for other classes to be able to retrieve the current state for lower level decision making.
 Flags can be set by subclasses when certain procedures have been completed.
+Figure 7.2-1 below shows the State Manager Architecture.

-Figure 7.4: State Manager Architecture
+Figure 7.2-1: State Manager Architecture

-7.5 Autonomous Navigation
+7.3 Autonomous Navigation and Obstacle Avoidance